datalocaltmp/RECON-2024/README.md

 # RECON-2024

-This repository contains various examples for collecting coverage on iOS and Android
+This repository contains various examples for collecting coverage on iOS and Android.
+The Cartographer Ghidra extension by NCCGroup is also included as the current release is temporarily broken for Ghidra 11.1 - this version has the required patch.

 ## iOS Coverage